JohnCode1/HomeLab/Guide/ServerMonitoring/README.md

 ### Step 9: Import Dashboards

+1. Click on Dashboards -> import

-1. For the Node Exporter metrics, import the **Grafana Node Exporter Full** dashboard.
+2. For the Node Exporter metrics, import the **Grafana Node Exporter Full 12486** dashboard.

-2. Set the data source for this dashboard to **Prometheus**.
+3. Set the data source for this dashboard to **Prometheus**.

-3. For Proxmox monitoring, import dashboard **10048** and set the source to `Proxmox` (the name you gave the InfluxDB data source).
+4. For Proxmox monitoring, import dashboard **10048** and set the source to `Proxmox` (the name you gave the InfluxDB data source).

 ## 🐳 Monitoring Docker and Proxmox